 Having cancer does not always mean having pain.
-For those with pain, there are many different kinds of medicines, different ways to receive the medicine, and non-medicine methods that can relieve the pain you may have.
+For those with pain, there are many different kinds of medicines, different ways to receive the medicine, and non-drug methods that can relieve the pain you may have.
 You should not accept pain as a normal part of having cancer.
 When you are free of pain, you can sleep and eat better, enjoy the company of family and friends, and continue with your work and hobbies.

 Important Facts About Cancer Pain Treatment